JohnoKing/jlocate/README.md

 jlocate
 =======
 _Multi-process implementation of locate(1)_
 This is a small multi-process implementation of locate(1) with configurable compression.

 ## Installation
 To install jlocate, run `make install` (does not override any existing implementations of locate(1)).
-Your user must be a member of the 'wheel' group to read the database.
+Your user must be a member of the `wheel` group to read the database.
 To uninstall jlocate, run `make uninstall` (this removes jlocate and the jlocate database).

 ## Configuration